 Cake – I ordered a cake from a local grocery store and requested they use chocolate butter cream icing on the sides and green icing on the top with a grass tip.
 Initially, they were going to charge me $75 because to make a square cake they were going to have to use “special” square pans that are used for wedding cakes.
 I finally figured out a work around with the help of another store clerk to avoid the excessive price.
 We made a cube cake by using two quarter sheet cakes, trimming the side edge on each to make them into squares, and then putting the two trimmed pieces together on top to make the third layer.
 Voila!
 A “wedding cake” for the price of two quarter sheet cakes.
 I’ll need to remember this when we have three weddings to pay for.
 Someone remind me, okay?

 Character Cake Toppers – These were the most work of all!
+Make sure you allow yourself ample time to put them together.
 I downloaded printables from www.minecraftpapercraft.com, printed them on card stock, cut them out and then folded and taped them together.
 Okay.
 My husband actually did all of the painstakingly difficult cutting and folding.
 Thanks, babe!

 Food Signs – I created my Minecraft food signs in Gimp (the free graphics software I prefer) by using graphics from www.minecraftwiki.net.
 This took me a LONG time, so I thought I would save you the time and agony by making them available here.
 You’re welcome.